 To have your application processed sooner, you must have little to no income when you apply.
 In general, a household must make no more than $150 a week to qualify for expedited processing.
 In this case, the application would be processed in seven days.

-Regardless of your processing period, once your application is approved, you will receive benefits from the date of your original application.
+Regardless of your application processing period, you will receive benefits from the date of your original application if approved.
 Moreover, your food stamp benefits will be delivered on an electronic benefit transfer (EBT) card on a monthly basis.
 You may use this card in the same way you would use a debit card at a cash register.